 We define a ballplayer as a student athlete who possesses elite athleticism coupled with the character, heart, work ethic and mental toughness necessary to compete and succeed at the collegiate level.
 Our evaluation criteria differs from that of typical showcases.
 We use the classic strength measurements and athletic ability metrics as a baseline for identifying talent, but will then take the process one step further by also evaluating a player’s intangibles including, but not limited to: mindset, drive, ability to cope with failures during a game, leadership, body language, selflessness and commitment to the success of the team as a whole.

-Every THF Ballplayer Showcase will begin with a live introductory workshop by Coach Garrido, followed by an intensive instructional combine that will include infield, outfield, batting, 60 yard dash and metrics testing.
+Every THF Ballplayer Showcase will begin with a speech by Coach Gill, Coach Hill, and Coach Newman, followed by an intensive instructional combine that will include infield, outfield, batting, 60 yard dash and metrics testing.
 Athletes will be divided into equal teams, each coached by an NCAA Head Coach from the Advisory Panel, and will play a minimum of 2 competitive, tournament-style games.
-Athletes will participate in intermittent clinical sessions and informal talks with the coaches when not playing games, and all participating athletes are invited to attend a talk by Coach Rich Hill followed by the THF Ballplayer Showcase Recruitment Seminar by a panel of NCAA Head Coaches.
+Athletes will participate in intermittent clinical sessions and informal talks with the coaches when not playing games.

 To registration, visit the THF Ballplayer Showcase website and click the register now link.
 You will be prompted to filled out our Online Player Registration Form and then click “Submit.”
 The same registration form can be used to register for more than one THF Ballplayer Showcase by simply clicking each desired location/date at the top of the form.
 Spots for each THF Ballplayer Showcase will be filled on a rolling basis according to availability at each defensive position.